anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

 Labeling (or annotation) is the process of identifying the inputs and outputs that are **worth** modeling (*not* just what could be modeled).

 - use objective as a guide to determine the necessary signals
-- explore creating new signals (via combining data, collecting new data, etc.)
+- explore creating new signals (via combining features, collecting new data, etc.)
 - iteratively add more features to control complexity and effort

 !!! warning
-    Be careful not to include features in the dataset that will not be available during inference time, causing *data leakage*.
+    Be careful not to include features in the dataset that will not be available during inference time, causing [data leakage](feature-store.md){:target="_blank"}.

+!!! question "What else can we learn?"
+    It's not just about identifying and labeling our initial dataset.
+What else can we learn from it?

+    ??? quote "Show answer"

         It's also the phase where we can use our deep understanding of the problem, processes, constraints and domain expertise to:

             - augment the training data split
             - enhance using auxiliary data
             - simplify using constraints
             - remove noisy samples

-And it isn't just about identifying and labeling our initial dataset but also involves thinking about how to make the labeling process more efficient as our dataset grows.

-!!! note
-    We should always have  multiple labelers working on an overlap amongst the samples so we can easy discover labeling inconsistencies.
-A meaningful *inter-labeler discrepancy* (>2%) indicates that the labeling task is subjective and requires more explicit labeling criteria / instructions.
+            - figure out where labeling process can be improved

 ## Process

-Regardless of whether we have a custom platform or we choose a generalized library for labeling, the process to manage labeling and all it's related workflows (QA, data import/export, etc.) follow a similar approach.
+Regardless of whether we have a custom labeling platform or we choose a generalized platform, the process to manage labeling and all it's related workflows (QA, data import/export, etc.) follow a similar approach.

 ### Preliminary steps
 - Decide what needs to be labeled
     - consult with domain experts to ensure you're labeling the appropriate signals
-    - ensure your labeling allow for future changes (addition/removal of labels)
+    - ensure your labeling allows for future changes (addition/removal of labels)
 - Design the interface where labeling will be done
     - intuitive, data modality dependent and quick (keybindings are a must!)
-    - avoid option paralysis (suggest likely labels)
+    - avoid option paralysis by allowing labeler to dig deeper or suggest likely labels
     - account for measuring and resolving inter-labeler discrepancy
 - Compose highly detailed labeling instructions for annotators
     - examples of each labeling scenario